 Spinach is also a great plant-based source of iron, which is essential for hair growth.
 Iron helps red blood cells carry oxygen throughout the body to fuel your metabolism and aid growth and repair (

 What’s more, iron deficiencies have been linked to hair loss (

-Spinach is loaded with folate, iron, and vitamins A and C, which may promote hair growth.
+Spinach is loaded with folate, iron, and vitamins A and C, which are important for hair growth.
 A deficiency

-Fatty fish like salmon, herring and mackerel have nutrients that may promote hair growth.
+Fatty fish like salmon, herring, and mackerel have nutrients that may promote hair growth.

-A study in 120 women found that taking a supplement containing omega-3 and omega-6 fatty acids as well as antioxidants reduced hair loss and increased hair density (
+An older study in 120 women found that taking a supplement containing omega-3 and omega-6 fatty acids as well as antioxidants reduced hair loss and increased hair density (

 However, there are only a handful of studies on omega-3 fatty acids and hair growth.
 More studies are needed before health experts can make any recommendations.